drakhshaniaram/PowerBatchSuit/README.md

 * Quick response: you can have the result in almost 1 minute

 ## Prerequisites
-Import `PowerLogegr` project before you try to use it. https://github.com/drakhshaniaram/PowerLogger
+Import `PowerLogger` project into your AX environment before you try to use it. https://github.com/drakhshaniaram/PowerLogger

 ## Running job